synaptics-synap/doc/manual/01-inference.md

 ## `synap_cli_ic2` application

 This application executes two models in sequence, the input image is fed to the first model and its output is then fed to the second one which is used to perform classification as in `synap_cli_ic`.
-It provides an easy way to experiment with 2-stage inference, where for example the first model is a *preprocessing* model for downscaling and/or format conversion (see [conversion_models](#conversion_models)) and the second is an *image_classification* model.
+It provides an easy way to experiment with 2-stage inference, where for example the first model is a *preprocessing* model for downscaling and/or format conversion (see [Model Conversion](/docs/synap/model_compilation#model-conversion)) and the second is an *image_classification* model.

 It takes in input: